summerginger/DataSweeper_Project/README.md

 ## 10. Team

-Each team member's brnch has been named as follows: "First_name_DeliverableN", where N stands for the deliverable number.
+Each team member's branch has been named as follows: "First_name_DeliverableN", where N stands for the deliverable number.
 Example for the first deliverable, "Binoy_Deliverable1"

 - Binoy Luckoo's Branch Name:  Binoy_DeliverableN
 - Samir Rifi's Branch Name:  samir_DeliverableN